-Revenue from the rendering of services in the normal course of business is recognised at a point in time when the performance obligation is satisfied and is based on the amount of the transaction price that is allocated to the performance obligation.
-Revenue from the rendering of services is recognised at a point in time because none of the following criteria has been met:
+Revenue from the rendering of services in the normal course of business is recognised over time when the performance obligation is satisfied and is based on the amount of the transaction price that is allocated to the performance obligation.
+Revenue from the rendering of services is recognised at a point in time if none of the following criteria has been met:

-- the customer simultaneously receives and consumes the benefits provided by the Entity's performance as the Entity performs. - the Entity's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - iii) the Entity's performance does not create an asset with an alternative use to the Entity and the Entity has an enforceable right to payment for performance completed to date.
+- i) the customer simultaneously receives and consumes the benefits provided by the Entity's performance as the Entity performs. - the Entity's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - iii) the Entity's performance does not create an asset with an alternative use to the Entity and the Entity has an enforceable right to payment for performance completed to date.

-5.13.1 Performance obligation
+6.10.1 Performance obligation